jef42371/Customizable-AI-Chatbot/README.md

 - Convert your documents to **Markdown** or **TXT** format if necessary.
 - Use the [RAG by Ringel](https://rag.ringel.ai/) interface to upload your documents to Pinecone.
 This will create document vectors for retrieval.
+  - Credits to Dr. Ringel at UNC-Chapel Hill for providing this tool!
 - The documents should be any relevant text data that you want the chatbot to reference during interactions.
 - An example document could be a list of FAQs or a collection of articles about you, so that the chatbot can provide accurate responses about you.
 - RAG will use these documents to upsert Pinecone vectors, ensuring accurate retrieval during chat interactions.